Explore Mount Triglav: A Guide to Hiking All 21 Trails

 The route will become lighter and guide you from the Glava v Zaplanji and Morbegna to the Western Triglav plateau.
 Proceed left across the gravel scree and enter the next part of the climbing path, which is still more accessible than the ones before, crossing the Triglavska škrbina and climbing up to the top of Triglav Mountain.

-Zadnjica Valley
+From Zadnjica Valley to Mount Triglav

 Altitude difference: 2214 m